ocademy-ai/machine-learning/TRANSLATIONS.md

 Please note that you should not translate any code in the code sample files.
 The only things that should be translated are the README files, assignments, and quizzes.
 To make sure we maintain the quality of our translated content, please do not use machine translation.
 We will verify translations via the community, so please only volunteer for translations in languages where you are proficient.

-The translated files should follow this naming convention:
+The translated files should follow this naming convention, e.g.:

 - README.[language].md
 - assignment.[language].md